ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 Costs and Drawbacks
 -------------------

-``HscEnv`` becomes more unwieldy, as for virtualy every task not all the information within it is relevant.
+``HscEnv`` becomes more unwieldy, as for virtually every task not all the information within it is relevant.
 I think a good solution is to make a per-package "view" which is close to its old definition.
 GHC would store everything needed, but each package-specific task would work off the view instead.
-In general any feature than involves changing lots of existing code is liable to create tech debt.
+In general any feature that involves changing lots of existing code is liable to create tech debt.
-But with enough refactors with the benefit of hindsight, nothing should be permenenant.
+But with enough refactors and the benefit of hindsight, nothing should be permanent.
 The requested feature here shouldn't be "inherently architecturally ugly".

-Performance of changing the datastructures, with or without the "view" mentioned above, remains unevaluated.
+Performance of changing the data structures, with or without the "view" mentioned above, remains unevaluated.
 There is nothing to do but try it.

 Alternatives